ddc-java-15/el-8/docs/index.md

 Once the process is done and the user is satisfied., they get the opportunity if they feel like it to enter their thoughts in a reflection box.
 ## Intended users

-- People who feel overwhelmed and need some quick guidance
+- Professional people that need on the go guidance
-  > As someone who easily feels overwhelmed whenever life doesn't go exactly as planned, I need an app that makes it easy for me to focus on a single action to make me feel better.
-I just have to follow the advice given.It has really helped me getting out of a rut I was so far!
-- People who feel down and need a little pick me up
+  > As a new business owner I have a tendency to easily feel overwhelmed.
+Entrepreneurship is full of challenges and set backs.I need an app that can quickly lift me up so I can be my best self and succeed!
+- Working parents that struggle with balance in their life
-  > As someone who has a hard time dealing with step backs, and usually turns to food for lifting my mood, it has been nice to have an app that can offer me other options.
-I highly recommend"
+  > As a working mother of three, I usually turn to food for comfort, it has been nice to have an app that can point me to some healthier options.

 ## Functionality

-- Mood Check-in
+- Mood Check-in interface with a "How are you feeling today?" message
-- Advice/action
-- Feedback
-- Reflection box
+- Numbered boxes to check from 0 to 10 or an emotion box (e.g. depressed, overjoyed,happy etc)
+- User checks the numbered/emotion box that directs them to an advice/action with detailed and guided instruction
+- User checks the finished button after having performed the action, they then get asked if they are feeling better.
+- User gives feedback and gets a choice for a second advice or an opportunity to enter their thoughts in a reflection box.
+- User has the opportunity to favorite their preferred action for quick access in the future.

 ## Persistent data

-- Mood tracker
+- Stored and saved data of all previous usage of the app by the user.
+- Stored and saved data of all previous mood check entered by the user.
+- Stored and saved data of all actions/advice given to the user.
-- Loved action/advice
+- Full database library of action/advice offered by the app.
-- Reflection box
-- Name
-- History
+- Welcome screen with personalized greeting.
+- Stored and saved data of Loved/Favorite action/advice.
+- All saved entry made to the reflection box.
+- Name/age/Location of the user.

 ## Device/external services